Noonmark Mountain Rock Climbing

 Park at the trailhead parking for the Stimson Trail across from Roaring Brook Falls parking on Rte 73 east of Keene, and head up the private road skirting the Ausable Club and follow the signs for Noonmark.
 Take a left at the golf course.
 Respect the private property.
 The trail is well established.
 Approach is 2.1 miles and takes about 1.5 to 2 hours.
 It is steep in places as it ascends 2175 ft.
 The summit can be seen at about 1.5 miles.
 The base of the cliff can be gained by scrambling down right on a faint path shortly before the summit.
 The Weissner Route (5.8) and Center Climb (5.7) are distinguishing crack features to work from (see beta photos).
 The Kerr Route (5.6) and Old Route (5.4) are also worth doing as well as the variations to Center Climb(5.8 and 5.9) that can be led or top-roped.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Noonmark Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Noonmark Mountain:

 Featured Route For Noonmark Mountain